Cycle equipment, clothing and gear

 When cycling at night or when visibility is poor, cycles must have the following:

-- One or more steady or flashing rear-facing red lights that can be seen at night from a distance of 100 metres.
+- One or more steady or flashing rear-facing red lights that can be seen at night from a distance of 200 metres

-- Pedal retroreflectors on the forward and rearward facing surfaces of each pedal.
-If the cycle does not have these, you must wear reflective material.
+- Pedal retroreflectors on the forward and rear-ward facing surfaces of each pedal.
+If the cycle does not have these the cyclist must be wearing reflective material.

 There are many cycle lights on the market – some are designed to help cyclists be seen by other road users during times of low light, and some lights are designed to help cyclists see where they are going, like a headlight.

 When considering lights it is important to be mindful that: